Who We Are

 The following three basic financial contributions are required of members:

-Monthly Fixed Expenses (primarily a prorated rent expense) that covers the member’s individual portion of the gallery’s fixed expenses.
-Currently the fixed expenses per standard size space is $250.00 / month.
+- Monthly Fixed Expenses (primarily a prorated rent expense) that covers the member’s individual portion of the gallery’s fixed expenses.
+Currently the fixed expense per standard size space is $250.00 / month.
 This amount may change as our shop lease changes, as our membership drops or rises, or when we need to move into new shop space.
 The membership agreement commits the artist to 12 months of fixed expenses, payable monthly.
 New members may join JAG with as little as one half of a standard size space allocation.
-Fees for non-standard space allocations are prorated based on a standard size space fee-minimum is a half space.
+Fees for non-standard space allocations are prorated based on a standard size space fee; minimum size is a half space.

 Non-Financial Commitments required of JAG members:

-JAG members are encouraged to join standing committees, serve on special committees, volunteer for standing and special appointed positions, and run for the Board of Directors of JAG.
-Members are credited for there time spent in these activities as hours worked for JAG.
+- JAG members are encouraged to join standing committees, serve on special committees, volunteer for standing and special appointed positions, and run for the Board of Directors of JAG.
+Members are credited for their time spent in these activities as hours worked for JAG.

 JAG Space Allocation